Confessions of a Shopaholic

 How do I know if I have a problem?

 Answer the following questions to help you decide if you have a problem:

-Do you feel guilty or ashamed about this behaviour?
+- Do you feel guilty or ashamed of this behaviour?

 This problem, although one that is not as well publicised as addictions to drugs, alcohol, gambling, food or sex, is still high on the list of addictions that can lead to emotional breakdown as well as the break up of relationships and families.

 - High levels of debt.